United States Military Ranks and Pay Grades

 Rank, Rate and Grade Describe the Status of U.S. Military Members

-When it comes to ranks, rates, and pay grades in the military between all the different branches, it can be somewhat confusing.
+Figuring out ranks, rates, and pay grades in the military among all the different branches can be somewhat confusing.
 As you get more familiar with the charts of each service describing the ranks and insignia used to represent certain ranks, rates, and pay grades, you will see each service has its own system.
-With time, committing these charts to memory will serve you well especially if you plan on serving in any of the branches of service.

 The stripes and bars worn on the shoulders of the military uniform denote a person's rank or rate and are called insignia.

 Enlisted members are trained to perform specialties within the military.
 As an enlisted member moves up the ranks, he or she assumes more responsibility.
 Enlisted personnel in certain grades have a special status known as non-commissioned officer status or NCO.
 In the Navy and Coast Guard, such enlisted are called petty officers.
 In the Marine Corps, NCO status begins at the grade of E-4, which has the rank of corporal.

 Warrant officers are highly-trained specialists who have an area of technical expertise, such as helicopter pilot.
 They are found in each branch of the military except the Air Force, which discontinued appointing warrant officers in 1959.
 Unlike commissioned officers, warrant officers remain in their primary specialties to provide knowledge and instruction to enlisted members and commissioned officers.

 The highest-ranking members of the military are the commissioned officers.
 While some of them specialize in a given area, many rise through the ranks.
 A bachelor's degree and in some cases a master's degree is required before an enlisted member can become a commissioned officer.